Install & Authenticate

 monoscope auth status # human-readable

-monoscope --agent auth status # JSON: {authenticated, method, api_url, project}
+monoscope --json auth status # {authenticated, method, api_url, project}

 monoscope auth logout # remove ~/.config/monoscope/tokens.json